KRFOSS/kali-docs/development/setting-up-packaging-system/index.md

 **Be sure to put your own key id in `DEBSIGN_KEYID`.
 In this example we can see from `gpg -k` that our key is `ABC123DE45678F90123G4567HIJK890LM12345N6`**

-You may also want to add the following to your git config.
+You may also want to add the following to your git config:

 ```console
 kali@kali:~$ gpg -k